BrightspaceUI/button/README.md

 ### Floating Workflow Buttons

 Floating workflow buttons behavior can be added by using the `vui-floating-buttons` web component.
+When the normal position of the workflow buttons is below the bottom edge of the view-port, they'll dock at the bottom edge.
+When the normal position becomes visible, they'll undock.

 ```html
 <head>